nxskok/pasias/docs/23-mds.md

-What this does is to obtain the map and throw all of it away except for the stress value.\endnote{Which seems like a very SAS way of doing things.}
+What this does is to obtain the map and throw all of it away except for the stress value.
+\marginnote{Which seems like a very SAS way of doing  things.}

 I think this stress value, just under 10\%, or on the "fair" end of "good", is a worthwhile improvement over the just-over-20\% that we